canonical/charmcraft/docs/howto/misc/pack-a-reactive-charm-with-charmcraft.rst

-.. _pack-a-reactive-based-charm-with-charmcraft:
+.. _pack-a-reactive-charm-with-charmcraft:

-How to pack a reactive-based charm with Charmcraft
+How to pack a reactive charm with Charmcraft
 ==================================================

   Introduced in Charmcraft 1.4.